jkenney2/GitCommands/README.md

 List of helpful git commands

 git init
-Initialize a repository at the current directory

-git clone  <remote URL>
-Clone an existing remote repository into a newly created local repository.
+>Clone an existing remote repository into a newly created local repository.
 The local repository is created in a new folder with the same name as the remote repository.

 git clone <–depth N> <remote URL> <directory>
-As above, but limit depth of cloned commits to N and put the cloned repository in specified directory.
+>As above, but limit depth of cloned commits to N and put the cloned repository in specified directory.

 git status
-Display lists of files that are untracked, tracked-but-not-staged, or staged-but-not-commited.
+>Display lists of files that are untracked, tracked-but-not-staged, or staged-but-not-commited.

 git add .
-Add all untracked files AND all tracked, changed or new but unstaged files, to the staging area.
+>Add all untracked files AND all tracked, changed or new but unstaged files, to the staging area.

 git commit -m “Commit message goes here”
-Commit all staged files on the current branch.
+>Commit all staged files on the current branch.

 git commit -am “Commit message goes here”
-Same as doing “git add a . “ followed by “git commit -m.”
+>Same as doing “git add a . “ followed by “git commit -m.”

 git branch -v